yzhaiustc/Optimizing-DGEMM-on-Intel-CPUs-with-AVX512F/README.md

 General matrix/matrix multiplication (GEMM) is a core routine of many popular algorithms.
 On modern computing platforms with hierarchical memory architecture, it is typically possible that we can reach near-optimal performance for GEMM.
 For example, on most x86 CPUs, Intel MKL, as well as other well-known BLAS implementations including OpenBLAS and BLIS, can provide >90% of the peak performance for GEMM.
 On the GPU side, cuBLAS, provided by NVIDIA, can also provide near-optimal performance for GEMM.
 Though optimizing serial implementation of GEMM on x86 platforms is never a new topic, a tutorial discussing optimizing GEMM on x86 platforms with AVX512 instructions is missing among existing learning resources online.
 Additionally, with the increasing on data width compared between AVX512 and its predecessors AVX2, AVX, SSE4 and etc, the gap between the peak computational capability and the memory bandwidth continues growing.
 This simultaneously gives rise of the requirement on programmers to design more delicate prefetching schemes in order to hide the memory latency.
 Comparing with existed turials, ours is the first one which not only touches the implementation leaveraging AVX512 instructions, and provides step-wise optimization with prefetching strategies as well.
 The DGEMM implementation eventually reaches comparable performance to Intel MKL.

+# Q & A
+I warmly welcome questions and discussions through pull requests or my personal email at yujiazhai94@gmail.com

 # Hardware platforms and software configurations

 * We require a CPU with the CPU flag ```avx512f``` to run all test cases in this tutorial.
 This can be checked on terminal using the command: ```lscpu | grep "avx512f"```.